-Select the group that will be connected to this opt-in – which should be the one you just created.
+Select the group connected to this opt-in – which should be the one you just created.

 Edit the form to make it look the way you want.
 Change the color, text, and design.
 Once you like the way it looks, select next.
 You can hover on the boxes on the form so you can edit the content in each.

-Once it looks the way you want to click on next.
+Once it looks the way you want, click on next.
 You can then make sure it is a double opt-in, add them to a list, etc. Once you are satisfied with those settings, you can get the code to embed the form directly into your post.